All Amazon links are affiliate links

 Roxaboxen by Alice McLerran

-Marian called it Roxaboxen.
-(She always knew the name of everything.)
-There across the road, it looked like any rocky hill -- nothing but sand and rocks, some old wooden boxes, cactus and greasewood and thorny ocotillo -- but it was a special place: a sparkling world of jeweled homes, streets edged with the whitest stones, and two ice cream shops.
-Come with us there, where all you need to gallop fast and free is a long stick and a soaring imagination.
+Marian called it Roxboxen.
+There across the road, it looked like any rocky hill—nothing but sand and rocks, and some old wooden boxes.
+But it was a special place.
+And all children needed to go there was a long stick and a soaring imagination.

 Author: Alice McLerran

 Visit each topic page for downloads, lessons, etc. specific to that topic.

 In this lesson, students will recall story events while practicing mapping skills.
 Students will also identify human features of Yuma, Arizona, and compare the play of children in the past with theirs today.